davidwesst/davidwesst.github.io/src/blog/vscode-the-visual-studio-for-everybody/index.md

 ---

-title: "Code - The Visual Studio for Everybody"
+title: Code - The Visual Studio for Everybody
 tags:
   - vscode
-- visual studio code
+  - visual-studio-code
-date: "2015-12-07T12:13:06"
+date: 2015-12-07T12:13:06

 ---

 Last week I delivered three presentations: one at the [Winnipeg .NET User Group](http://winnipegdotnet.org/) and the other two at [Winnipeg Code Camp](http://winnipegcodecamp.com/).
 Being as awesome as we are, the user group presentation was recorded and has been published on the YouTube page.